Villa with 3 bedrooms, 5 bathrooms and private pool in Secret Valley, Cyprus

 Sights and attractions

 Outside this villa in Secret Valley, CyprusThis villa is in the countryside and in a quiet area near the sea and mountains.
 It has a pool, a balcony, outside lighting, a garden and a sea view.
+Car hire is necessary as the renter will need a car to get about for shopping, eating out and the beach; however parking is available if required.

 Prices and availability